Shulamith School for Girls

 Shulamith School for Girls is a Centrist Orthodox Jewish school.
 It was the first Orthodox Jewish elementary school for girls in North America.
 The name Shulamith (שולמית) is a feminine form of the Hebrew name Solomon, which loosely translates to "peace".
-As of July 2010, the organization was divided into two separate institutions which operate independent schools in Brooklyn and Long Island.
+In July 2010, the organization was divided into two institutions which operated independent schools in Brooklyn and Long Island.

 History

 The school was founded in 1930 by Bertha Blazer Schraeter, together with Nacha Rivkin and Rabbi M.G.
 Volk at 4910 14th Avenue in Borough Park, Brooklyn.
 From 1941, Dr. Judith Lieberman served as Hebrew principal and later as dean of Hebrew studies.
 Shulamith moved to 1277 East 14th Street in Midwood which originally housed Vitagraph Studios.

 In July 2010, Shulamith was divided into two schools: the Shulamith School for Girls of Long Island, and the Shulamith School for Girls of Brooklyn.
 Each has its own board, administration, and finances.